What You Need to Know ...

 - Encouraging golfers to play out of turn as long as it can be done safely (ready golf)

 Probably the most frustrating situation is when three appropriately paced golfers are slowed by one extremely slow player.
 This situation not only backs up the course, it also requires the other three golfers to rush their game in order to offset the slowness of the one player.
 We encourage our members to politely address the situation with the slow player by requesting compliance with the rules and providing other constructive suggestions to speed up play.
-If these efforts do not produce the desired result, please alert Vice-President, Felton Satterfield, of the situation after the round is played.
-Felton will discuss the situation with the other officers and appropriate action will be taken.
+If these efforts do not produce the desired result, please alert President, Mac Ramsey, of the situation after the round is played.
+Mac will discuss the situation with the other officers and appropriate action will be taken.

 We will continue to require the prompt submission of scorecards.
 Specifically, a foursome will be disqualified from prize